wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

-# Deploy a Containerized Application as an Event-Triggered Integration
+# Create Your First Event-Triggered Integration

-Event-triggered integrations can help automate business processes and workflows in response to specific events.
-With Choreo, you can deploy your containerized application as an event-triggered integration component, which makes your application deployment process efficient and reduces manual intervention.
+Event-triggered integrations can help automate business processes and reduce manual work.
+Choreo allows you to effortlessly create and manage event-triggered integrations, eliminating the need for a complicated infrastructure setup.

 Consider a scenario where a developer has already created an integration using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) and wants to deploy it on Choreo to create an event-triggered integration.
 This tutorial walks you through the steps to accomplish this requirement.